 Nuts & Grains:

 Fiber is a great, easy to find and necessary nutrient for your diet to control diabetes.
 Whole grains and nuts contain good amount of fiber which is easy to digest, and at the same time makes you feel full.
 Also nuts, especially almonds and walnuts are healthy options when compared to carbohydrates.
-They can help decrease insulin levels and are beneficial for a healthy heart.
+They can help decrease sugar-lowering hormone levels and are beneficial for a healthy heart.

 Vegetables contain proper amounts of fiber and vitamins.
 Compared to fruits, vegetable impact on blood sugar levels is minimal.
 Organic, fresh vegetables and leafy greens like broccoli, kale, spinach, and cabbage are both antioxidant and in a regular diet plan, they help to maintain blood sugar levels.